-This Section of the Climate Bonds Standard sets out the requirements that apply to all Certified Climate Bonds, Certified Climate Loans and Certified Climate Debt Instruments after the issuanceor closing of the bond, loan or other debt instrument.
+This Section of the Climate Bonds Standard sets out the requirements that apply to all Certified Climate Bonds, Certified Climate Loans and Certified Climate Debt Instruments after the issuance of the bond or closing of the loan or other debt instrument.
 For Issuers seeking Post-Issuance Certification, all requirements set out in this section shall be met.

-Issuers seeking Certification of bonds, loans or other debt instruments which have already been issued or closed, and were not Certified at the pre-issuance stage, only need to meet the Post-Issuance Requirements to receive Certification under the Climate Bonds Standard.
+Issuers seeking Certification of bonds, loans or other debt instruments which have already been issued or closed, and were not Certified at the pre-issuance stage, need to prepare a Green Bond Framework (see Clause 4.1) and meet all of the Post-Issuance Requirements to receive Certification under the Climate Bonds Standard.